-All RD8100 locators use TruDepthTM to measure depth automatically when a good quality reading can be assured.
+All MRX(G) locators use TruDepthTM to measure depth automatically when a good quality reading can be assured.

-NOTE: TruDepth only indicates a locate depth when
+NOTE: TruDepth only indicates a locate depth when:

-- The locator is correctly oriented above the target line, cable or sonde. - The local signal conditions are assessed as be good enough to ensure an accurate reading
+- The locator is correctly oriented above the target line, cable or sonde. - The local signal conditions are assessed as being good enough to ensure an accurate reading.